ngntrgduc/Dictionary-Look-Up/README.md

   - [x] Change/Fix/Remove focus behavior, maybe using event.key instead
 - [x] Remove and maybe add a new feature for `Alt` + `Tab` instead.
 Because opening all dictionaries for a word is not necessary, and maybe upgrade this extension to be more general (like Vomnibar in Vimium), not only with dictionary look up
 - [x] Fix autofocus on Firefox
+- [x] Handle when no word is entered: won't work if nothing in the search box or just type space, or when mistyping `,`

 ### Abandoned
 - Auto read copied text when opening the extension, no more Ctrl + V (the JS clipboard API is [limited availability](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API#browser_compatibility))